Reviews You Can Rely On

 Unless you are a snow safety professional or an aspiring pro training for exams, we don't recommend purchasing a beacon solely for its capabilities in complex rescue.
 Rather, we recommend purchasing the beacon that is easiest to use in the majority of real-world rescues, which typically involve one and sometimes two burials.

 Much like a marking function, BCA's Signal Suppression mode “masks” a signal.
-While it can only suppress one signal at a time, this design is particularly fast in single burial scenarios.
+While this function is particularly fast in single-burial scenarios, it can suppress only one signal at a time, which is less useful when you're dealing with multiple burials.
+Credit: Dom Rickicki

 The most useful multiple burial function, the nearly ubiquitous “flagging” function, should be right at your fingertips, not buried behind menus.
-This design concept is embodied in base model beacons like the Recon X, Barryvox 2, and even the very basic Arva Evo4.
+This design concept is embodied in base model beacons like the Recon X, and Barryvox 2.
 Their flagging function – which will block out the incoming signal from the closest beacon – is located front and center on a single button, and they all have the ability to flag more than one signal.
 The tradeoff for this flagging function, as compared to the single mark with BCA's Signal Suppression, is processing speed.
 As you increase the number of incoming signals, these beacons tend to lag more, particularly in a fine search.

 avalanche beacon - a beacon like the barryvox 2 is easy to use for single burials, but...